chamodagamage/shapes/README.md

 I used A=πr2 to calculate the arae of the circle.

-whaen caluculate area first I used an array to store all the araes and the filterd the largest area using Math.max.apply()
+when I calculate the area, first I used an array to store all the areas and then filterd the largest area using Math.max.apply()

 I used different functions to calculate each task.